wallaceer/m2_warehouse/README.md

 After edited composer.json
 - launch composer update
-- verify the module status with bin/magento module:status | grep Ws_Warehouse
+- verify the module status with `bin/magento module:status | grep Ws_Warehouse`
-- enable the module, if necessary, with bin/magento module:enable Ws_Warehouse
+- enable the module, if necessary, with `bin/magento module:enable Ws_Warehouse`
 - run bin/magento setup:upgrade

-For a manual installation, you can copy the module in your magento app/code.
+For a manual installation:
+* copy the module in your magento `app/code`
+* run `bin/magento setup:upgrade`
+* verify the module status with `bin/magento module:status | grep Ws_Customer`

-In every case remember to launch the command "bin/magento setup:upgrade"
+In every case remember to launch the command `bin/magento setup:upgrade` for cleaning the cache

+## Note
+This module was developed with Magento 2.3.4 CE